deep-ink-ventures/genesis-dao-frontend/README.md

 ## Installation

-1. For now please have a local node running on --dev flag using [GenesisDAO Node](https://github.com/deep-ink-ventures/genesis-dao-node).
-The preset endpoint is `ws://127.0.0.1:9944`

-2. Install node packages
+1. Install node packages

 ```
 yarn install
 ```

-3. Start dev server
+2. Start dev server
 ```
 yarn dev
 ```

-4. Now you can open http://localhost:3000 on your browser to see the application.
+3. Now you can open http://localhost:3000 on your browser to see the application.

 If you need to change the node endpoint, you can go to the [config](./src/config) folder